JoanEsquivel/docs-automation/README.md

 # docs-automation
 This repository is an information repository about articles of software testing

+# Software Testing - All you need to know

 ## Testing Fundamentals

 1. [What is Testing?](docs/What-is-Testing.md)